 Itameshi cuisine relies on a handful of core ingredients that form the foundation of countless dishes.
 Rice, particularly short-grain Japonica rice, is the centerpiece of nearly every Itameshi meal.
 This high-starch rice variety provides the perfect balance of stickiness and fluffiness, making it ideal for sushi and other rice-based dishes.

 Seafood plays a prominent role, given Japan’s extensive coastline.
 Fresh catches like tuna, salmon, and eel are often transformed into sashimi or sushi.
-Additionally, various vegetables like seaweed (nori), daikon radish, and shiitake mushrooms are used both as accompaniments and as components in dishes such as miso soup and tempura.
+Additionally, vegetables like seaweed (nori), daikon radish, and shiitake mushrooms are used as accompaniments and as components in dishes such as miso soup and tempura.

 - Rice: At the heart of Itameshi lies Japanese rice, short-grained and sticky, perfect for sushi and other dishes.